-The academic year in Europe typically lasts from September to June so the main onboarding at language schools across the continent will be aiming to recruit for this period.
-Schools will often start recruiting from May the previous academic year so if you’ve got your qualification ready and your CV prepared, you can start sending these off to have a wider range of choice of locations and jobs.
-Getting your application in early will give you lots of time to decide on the right job for you, research the city/ country where you might move to and prepare for the big move!
+The academic year in Europe typically lasts from September to June.
+So the main onboarding at language schools across the continent will be aiming to recruit for this period.
+Schools will often start recruiting from May the previous academic year.
+So if you’ve got your qualification ready and your CV prepared.
+Getting your application in early will give you lots of time to decide on the right job for you.
+Research the city/ country where you might move to and prepare for the big move!

-Language schools continue recruitment until they have the staff they need so you will see jobs advertised all summer and even in September to cover any last minute substitutions they need.
-Often, they won’t be sure as to how many teachers they require until September so more positions may open up around this time.
-However, bear in mind, the closer to the start date, the more schools might prefer someone who is already living in the same city, or you may be expected to jump on a plane very quickly to attend any pre-term training or meetings!
+Language schools continue recruitment until they have the staff they need.
+So you will see jobs advertised all summer and even in September to cover any last minute substitutions they need.
+Often, they won’t know how many teachers they require until September so more positions may open up around this time.

-Recruitment can also be busier over the holidays as schools seek to replace any teachers that may have not any plans to return for the following term.
-This can be a good time to get a job fairly quickly and walk straight into teaching as schools will be keen to get someone in the classroom quickly.
+Recruitment can also be busier over the holidays as schools seek to replace any teachers that don’t have any plans to return.
+This can be a good time to get a job fairly quickly and walk straight into teaching.
 It may be the case that the school suddenly contacts you for an interview and wants you there within a few days for the start of the January term.
 Bear in mind that this can be a different experience to starting at the beginning of the academic year.
 Your students will have been studying together for a few months, they will be experiencing a change of teacher and possibly, teaching style and you’ll be stepping into someone else’s shoes.
-This doesn’t mean to say that you won’t find a rewarding experience waiting for you, but being able to adapt quickly is key here!
-This can be a good way of spending a shorter time in a new city or country and then you can figure out if you wish to stay for the full academic year the year later.
+This doesn’t mean to say that you won’t find a rewarding experience waiting for you.
+But being able to adapt quickly is key here!
+This can be a good way of spending a shorter time in a new city or country.
+Then you can figure out if you wish to stay for the full academic year the year later.

 The Middle East- year round